It’s Never Too Early to Prevent Gum Disease

 Make Brushing and Flossing a Priority

 Gingivitis, the first stage of gum disease, describes a gum infection that results from excessive bacteria along the gum line.
-Brushing and flossing your teeth at least twice is the most effective method of controllingoral bacteria on daily basis.
+Brushing and flossing your teeth at least twice is the most effective method of controllingoral bacteria on a daily basis.
 If you skip one or two brushings, then the germs can accumulate enough to irritate and infect your gum tissues.
 For improved results, use antibacterial mouthwash to further combat bacteria buildup.

 Attend Every Scheduled Checkup & Cleaning